rgjha/data_science_basics/README.md

 05 March 2023: Practice problems on HackerRank.
 Add some solutions to the notes <br />
 06 March 2023: Movie Recommender Systems using KNN <br />
 07 March 2023: Tweet Analysis (NLP) for natural calamity - Kaggle <br />
+08 March 2023: Do bit of MySQL, and submit first attempt to Kaggle. <br />